-- *One low initial payment covers all education, housing, organic dining for eight months on campus.
+- *One low initial payment covers all education, housing, and organic dining for eight months on campus.

 - Free online application.

 - Experienced, caring, multi-national faculty prepare students for immediate success in the IT industry.

 - Safe, friendly, family-like, and diverse international community.
 (See our blog.)

 - *Computer Science Career Center staff prepare students for success in locating paid practical training internships.
-98-99% curricular practical training placement success rate, with salaries averaging $80,000 – $95,000 per year.
+98% is the typical practical training placement success rate, with salaries typically $80,000 – $95,000 per year.

-- *Once students obtain a paid practical training practicum, the University assists in getting a loan for the balance of program costs, and students comfortably repay the loan from salary prior to graduating.
+- *Once students obtain a paid practical training practicum, the University assists in getting a loan for the balance of program costs, and students comfortably repay the loan from their salary prior to graduating.

 - All courses are taught on the block system, where students study one course per month full-time.
 This allows deep focus on each new discipline, freedom from fragmented course load, and elimination of end-of-semester exam stress.

-- Prepare for management success through “Leadership for technical managers course.”
+- Prepare for management success through the “Leadership for technical managers” course.

 - The campus is designed for student convenience in a very attractive, pollution-free natural environment on 391 beautiful acres in the heartland of America (not far from Chicago).